ndsev/zswag/README.md

 * [macOS `add-generic-password`](https://www.netmeister.org/blog/keychain-passwords.html)
 * [Windows `cmdkey`](https://www.scriptinglibrary.com/languages/powershell/how-to-manage-secrets-and-passwords-with-credentialmanager-and-powershell/)

+## Client Result Code Handling

+Both clients (Python and C++) will treat any HTTP response code other than `200` as an error since zserio services are expected to return a parsable response object.
+The client will throw an exception with a descriptive message if the response code is not `200`.

+In case applications want to utilize for example the `204 (No Content)` response code, they have to catch the exception and handle it accordingly.

 ## Swagger User Interface

 If you have installed `pip install "connexion[swagger-ui]"`, you can view